libbymiller/client-huffduffer/INSTALL.md

     git checkout -b broker remotes/origin/broker
     sudo LOG_LEVEL=DEBUG ./provision all

-## if on a pi2, reinstall allthe node modules in /opt/radiodan/apps/ subdirectories
+## If on a pi2, reinstall all the node modules in /opt/radiodan/apps/ subdirectories

+    cd /opt/radiodan/apps/...
+    rm -r node_modules
+    npm install

-## check out the piab software
+## Check out the piab software

 Radiodan keeps its apps in /opt/radiodan/apps, so we’ll put it there.
     cd /opt/radiodan/apps